MarcelZama/Data-Science/README.md

 1. General Data Protection Regulation (GDPR):

 GDPR is a comprehensive data protection regulation in the European Union (EU).
-It regulates the processing of personal data and imposes strict requirements on organizations that collect, process or store personal data.
+It regulates the processing of personal data and imposes strict requirements on organizations that collect, process, or store personal data.

 2. Sector-Specific Regulations: